Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: Optimization of the Orientation Set

-We now turn from optimization to performance characterization: using the optimized orientation sets, we quantify how the 90th‐percentile of the PEB distribution (\(\mathrm{PEB}_{90\%}\)) varies with \(K\), \(\Phi_{1/2}\), and SNR.
-Figure~\ref{fig:PEB_vs_K} depicts the \(\mathrm{PEB}_{90\%}\) for the optimal \(K\)-orientation set under three \(\Phi_{1/2}\) scenarios at an effective SNR (from \eqref{eq:SNRc}) of 14 dB, selected as a representative moderate-SNR setting and consistent with prior indoor VLP evaluations that analyze performance around 15 dB \cite{Shen2022}.
-In all scenarios, \(\mathrm{PEB}_{90\%}\) decreases as \(K\) increases, indicating improved localization precision with additional orientations.
-Assuming a fixed per-orientation acquisition time, the total acquisition latency scales linearly with \(K\); under this accuracy–latency tradeoff, \(K=5\) offers a favorable compromise.
-For \(\Phi_{1/2}=30^\circ\), at least four orientations are necessary due to the increased directivity limiting coverage with only three orientations; configurations with \(K\ge4\) outperform alternatives.
-In contrast, \(\Phi_{1/2}=45^\circ\) achieves competitive error performance starting at \(K=3\), and given its widespread use in commercial LEDs, it is adopted for the subsequent simulations.
+We now turn from optimization to performance characterization.
+Figure~\ref{fig:PEB_vs_K} plots the RMS-DEB (solid, left axis) and RMS-PEB (dashed, right axis) versus~$K$ for the DEB-optimized orientation sets under three semi-angles at half power $\Phi_{1/2}\in\{45^\circ,60^\circ,75^\circ\}$.
+Both bounds decrease monotonically with~$K$, confirming that additional orientations improve direction-finding and positioning accuracy simultaneously.
+The direction-finding bound reaches sub-degree RMS-DEB at $K\ge5$ for $\Phi_{1/2}=45^\circ$, while the corresponding RMS-PEB falls below~$2$\,cm.
+Wider beams ($\Phi_{1/2}=60^\circ$--$75^\circ$) incur higher bounds due to the reduced Lambertian directivity, yet the trends remain consistent.
+Assuming a fixed per-orientation acquisition time, latency scales linearly with~$K$; under this accuracy--latency trade-off, $K=5$ offers a favourable compromise for both bounds. $\Phi_{1/2}=45^\circ$ achieves competitive performance starting at $K=3$ and, given its widespread use in commercial LEDs, is adopted for the subsequent simulations.

-Figure~\ref{fig:PEB_vs_noise} illustrates the dependence of the \(\mathrm{PEB}_{90\%}\) on the SNR for various optimized \(K\)-orientation sets.
-As the SNR increases, \(\mathrm{PEB}_{90\%}\) decreases monotonically.
-Moreover, at any fixed SNR, increasing \(K\) yields a lower PEB, and the spacing between the curves diminishes at high SNR, indicating reduced incremental benefit from additional orientations under noise-limited conditions.
+Figure~\ref{fig:PEB_vs_noise} presents the RMS-DEB (solid, left axis) and RMS-PEB (dashed, right axis) versus SNR for the DEB-optimized orientation sets with \(\Phi_{1/2}=45^\circ\).
+The bold curves correspond to the recommended operating point \(K=5\); the shaded bands span the range \(K\in\{3,\ldots,9\}\).
+Both bounds decrease monotonically with SNR and exhibit nearly identical slopes of \(-1/2\) on the log--log axes, confirming the theoretical \(1/\sqrt{\mathrm{SNR}}\) scaling of the CRLB under AWGN~\cite{Kay1993}.
+At a representative SNR of~\(14\)\,dB, the \(K=5\) set achieves an RMS-DEB below~\(0.3^\circ\) and an RMS-PEB below~\(1\)\,cm.
+The band width at any fixed SNR quantifies the gain from additional orientations; it narrows at high SNR, indicating diminishing returns from increasing~\(K\) in low-noise regimes.